acschwartz/dotfiles/README.md

 **Solution**
 * ❗️ Must explicitly set `--target=~` to bypass SIP when linking SIP-protected files
-    * Even though `stow whatever` defaults to home folder as target, SIP blocks it.
+    * Even though `stow whatever` defaults to home folder as target, SIP blocks the operation
-    * Setting the target *explicitly* is the fix.
+    * Setting the target *explicitly* is the fix
 * ✅ Created `.stowrc` and added `--target=~` so you don’t have to type it every time

 #### Note
 * ⚠️ Stow fails silently when SIP blocks it — verbosity has no effect.
-* Stow works *as expected* with most files, even when the target the home folder (tested & confirmed).
+* Stow works *as expected* with most files, even when the home folder is used as the default target & not explicitly invoked (tested & confirmed).
 It's specifically dotfiles/configs that are protected by the operating system in this case.

-### Troubleshooting Detail
+### Troubleshooting Details

 #### Terminal Commands